GunshipPenguin/kiteshield/README.md

-[kiteshield] interpreter base address is b00000000 [kiteshield] mapped LOAD section from fd at b00001000 [kiteshield] mapped LOAD section from fd at b0001f000 [kiteshield] Mapped extra space for static data (.bss) at b00029000 len 400 [kiteshield] mapped LOAD section from fd at b00027000 [kiteshield] binary base address is 800000000
+[kiteshield] interpreter base address is b00000000 [kiteshield] mapped LOAD section from fd at b00001000 [kiteshield] mapped LOAD section from fd at b0001f000 [kiteshield] mapped extra space for static data (.bss) at b00029000 len 400 [kiteshield] mapped LOAD section from fd at b00027000 [kiteshield] binary base address is 800000000